StackIQ/stacki-docker/README.md

 [root@stackdock examples]# systemctl is-active stacki-listener active
 ```
 (The stacki-listener is the magic to automatically join managers and nodes to the Docker Swarm when it's run in swarm mode.
 It just listens for a worker token and a manager token, which are generated by the swarm manager on first boot.
 The other nodes listen and wait until they get a "worker:Token" pair and then they join the cluster.
 This means you don't have to run any commands to get a node to join the swarm.
 You'll appreciate this if you're as lazy as I am.
 The stacki-listener is just python xml-rpc.
-I would like to rewrite it in go but you could also use the Salt event bus or redis if you want to go that route.)
+I would like to rewrite it in Go but you could also use the Salt event bus or redis if you want to go that route.)

 <h3>Monitoring</h3>